11062000/Blog-it-website/README.md

 ## Some tips for better handling of the project
 ### It is clearly understood that hardcoded values are not to be used in code.
 However, for the better ease of development these variables are hardcoded:
 1. Port address (/index.js)
-2. JWT token key (/controller/auth-controller.js)
+2. JWT token key (/controller/auth-controller.js, /middleware/verify/token) - "myKey
 3. Mongodb uri (/db/connect.js) - needs to be changed according to the local mongodb address

 Tools needed to install: